Silvio Milazzo: Regional president

 In October 1958, Milazzo formed an atypical coalition government that was supported by Communists, Monarchists, Neo-Fascists and dissident Christian Democrats, breaking the power monopoly of the DC, that had ruled Sicily since 1947.
 Despite the expulsion of Milazzo and his followers from the party, he continued to head the Sicilian regional government.
 The expelled members formed a new party, the Social Christian Sicilian Union (Unione Siciliana Cristiano Sociale, USCS), in December 1958.
 He competed in the regional elections in June 1959 under the slogan "Sicily for the Sicilians.
 Down with the mainland."

 The Christian Democrat party establishment appealed to the Vatican to counter Milazzo.
 Armed with a papal decree banning Catholics to vote for any candidate allied with Communists, Sicily's Cardinal Ernesto Ruffini sent Catholic Action groups from door to door to campaign against Milazzo.
 In the US, the Hearst press implored its Italian-American readers to send anti-Milazzo letters and telegrams to Sicily; advising the use of night-rate cables.
 The New York Journal American pleaded: "Even $2.75 is a small price for preserving democracy."

-"They have called me a Trojan horse," Milazzo said.
-"But I am not that.
+Milazzo said: "They have called me a Trojan horse.
+But I am not that.
 I am a pure-blooded Sicilian horse, a noble animal.
 I am an anti-Communist leading only a rebellion against the injustices of Rome."
 After the indecisive regional elections in June 1959 in which the UCSC gained 10 per cent of the votes, Milazzo again succeeded in forming a majority coalition with the aid of Christian Democratic defectors.